 It takes as input (1) a hardware specification (e.g., GPUs, TPUs, or domain-specific accelerators), (2) the model’s operator graph, and (3) a detailed network configuration specifying topology, bandwidth, latency, and communication protocols.

-\niparagraph{Graph Extraction.} \nest extracts the operator graph from training scripts using symbolic tracing and applies user-specified or predefined logical \subgraph transformations to represent standard intra-layer parallelization strategies (e.g., tensor or expert splits).
-It then inserts the corresponding communication operators into the cost model.
-Each resulting variant produces a self-contained operator graph that serves as the foundation for runtime modeling.
+\niparagraph{Graph Extraction.} \nest extracts the operator graph from the training script using symbolic tracing.
+It then applies user-specified or predefined logical \subgraph transformations (e.g., tensor or expert splits) and inserts the required collective communication operators at the appropriate locations.
+This produces an operator graph that represents the distributed execution of the original model.
+Each resulting variant is a self-contained graph used for runtime modeling.

 \niparagraph{Runtime Estimation.} For each extracted graph, \nest performs an offline analysis to annotate compute and communication operators with platform-specific runtimes.
 Compute costs are derived from hardware estimators or profilers such as PyTorch~\cite{pytorch}, while communication costs are estimated using network simulators like AstraSim~\cite{astrasim}.
 This provides a unified view of computation, communication, and memory behavior across the hierarchy.